lindsay-stevens/openclinica_sqldatamart/readme.md

 ## Demo
 If you want to try out the basic deployment on your local machine, to see what is involved and what sort of data is available, please refer to the instructions filed under [docs/demo/basic_setup_using_juno](docs/demo/basic_setup_using_juno).

 This demo uses the JUNO test database to build Community DataMart and demonstrate the client tools using the Stata export script as an example.
+The JUNO database is currently deployed in the demonstration instance for OpenClinica, which is managed by OpenClinica LLC and is accessible at: https://demo.eclinicalhosting.com.